SRombauts/UEPlasticPlugin/README.md

 [![release](https://img.shields.io/github/release/PlasticSCM/UEPlasticPlugin.svg)](https://github.com/PlasticSCM/UEPlasticPlugin/releases)

- 1. Download the [latest binary release UE5PlasticPlugin-x.x.x.zip](https://github.com/PlasticSCM/UEPlasticPlugin/releases) targeting your UE5 version (resp UE4).
+ 1. Download the [latest binary release UE5PlasticPlugin-x.x.x.zip](https://github.com/PlasticSCM/UEPlasticPlugin/releases) targeting your UE5 version.
  2. Either:
      1. Unzip the content of the ZIP directly at the root of your project folder.
         This creates a "Plugins\UEPlasticPlugin\" subdirectory into your project.